 Have questions?
 We are here to help.

-If you have an interest exploring planned giving options, please contact Suzanne Percy by email or by phone at 480.961.1610.
+If you have an interest exploring planned giving options, please contact the parish office at 480.961.1610.

 If you have included the Parish of St. Benedict in your will, know that we are very grateful.